 Final Fantasy XIV Shadowbringers is a free real-world game benchmark that easily and accurately compares game load times without the inaccuracy of using a stopwatch.

 While the WD Black SN850 and Samsung 980 Pro are fast, Sabrent’s 4TB Rocket 4 Plus is faster in this game loading benchmark.
 The Sabrent takes first place, outperforming both by roughly 0.5s, and is nearly a second faster than its 2TB counterpart.

 Transfer Rates – DiskBench

-We use the DiskBench storage benchmarking tool to test file transfer performance with our own custom blocks of data.
-Our 50GB dataset includes 31,227 files of various types, like pictures, PDFs, and videos.
-We copy the data set to a new folder and then follow-up with a read test of a newly-written 6.5GB zip file.
+We use the DiskBench storage benchmarking tool to test file transfer performance with a custom dataset.
+We copy a 50GB dataset, including 31,227 files of various types, like pictures, PDFs, and videos, to a new folder and then follow-up with a reading test of a newly-written 6.5GB zip file.

 PCMark 10 is a trace-based benchmark that uses a wide-ranging set of real-world traces from popular applications and everyday tasks to measure the performance of storage devices.
 The quick benchmark is more relatable to those who use their PCs for leisure or basic office work, while the full benchmark relates more to power users.

 Sabrent’s 4TB Rocket 4 Plus delivers solid results in PCMark 10, outperforming its 2TB counterpart in both tests.
 It was especially impressive when we hit it with the Full System Benchmark, but it isn’t quite as responsive as the WD or Samsung Gen4 SSDs.
 Both the 980 Pro and WD Black SN850 deliver snappier performance during these realistic trace workloads.

 Synthetic Testing - ATTO / iometer